aerialintel/software-exercise/README.md

 ## What we're looking for

-We want to learn what you consider "shippable" quality code, how you approach problems, and how you communicate that thought process to others.
+We want to learn how you approach problems, how you prioritize engineering tasks, how you make tradeoffs, and how you communicate that thought process to others.

-We strongly prefer quality over quantity - we want to know what you consider "shippable", not how quickly you can throw something together.
+We want to know what you consider *minimally shippable* code. *Minimally shippable* does not necessarily mean throwing something together as quickly as possible, or creating a shining example of programming perfection.
+Instead, we'd like you to decide what tradeoffs you need to make in order to build something quickly while keeping future iteration in mind.

-It's okay to leave things out if they don't meet your quality standards - just let us know in your `README.md`.
+It's okay to leave things out if they don't meet your standards - just let us know in your `README.md`.

 ### Readme